Making Offerings to the Buddhas

 - Use the shrine cloth to wipe away any spills

-Traditionally five food offerings are made to the Dharma Protector, Dorje Shugden, each day: alcohol, tea, cakes, milk and curd.
-We also offer the Serkyum, which means “golden nectar”.
+Traditionally Kadampas also make five food offerings daily to the Dharma Protector, Dorje Shugden: alcohol, tea, cakes, milk and curd.
+At many centers the Serkyum, which means “golden nectar” is also offered.
 This is usually in the form of tea and is the taller offering to the far left.

 To prepare the offerings, gather the following items: